Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

-# Attendance-calculator
+# Attendance Calculator
-## Our small Project to help our teachers to easily Calculate Attendance from Microsoft Teams
+## Our small Project to help Teachers and Meeting Organisers to easily Calculate Attendance from Microsoft Teams

-## What is this project trying to achieve?
+## Project Goal:
  If you have you organised Microsoft Teams you might have noticed that the Attendance list you download is a Mess, And if you want to Assess it make a list of Absentees and Presentees it would take a Hour.So Here,We are trying to achieve to automate this process by writing a Python code which will help The meeting orgainzers to easily sort the absentees and presentees from the there meetings.These project is specially dedicated to our teachers.

-## Who can use it and What are the prerequisites?
+## Who can Use:
  Basically anyone can use it.
 You will need the Attendance list which you download from Microsoft Teams obviously and a list of all the people you wanted them to attend

-## Prerequisites
+## Prerequisites:
 * List of all the people you wanted them to attend
   We suggest you to use google forms for this as the present code works best with .csv file downloaded from google forms and its very easy to use also